 - You can also enable it directly from the Quick Settings panel by tapping the Cast tile.

 - Huawei and Honor devices: MirrorShare

 - Go to Settings > Smart assistance and enable it.

 Don’t Miss: Check Samsung TV Manufacturing Date and Country

 Now that you know how you can turn on screen mirroring, let’s see how to share your Android device’s screen on your Samsung TV.
 I have a Samsung Q60 Series (65) but the steps given below should work on all 2018, 2019, 2020, 2021, and 2022 models.

 Note: Make sure you have a working and stable Wi-Fi connection.
 In case you are getting any issues with that, check out my tutorial on fixing internet connection problems on Samsung TV.

 - Connect your Samsung TV to a Wi-Fi network.
 To do so, press the Home button on your TV remote and navigate to Settings > General > Network > Open Network Settings > Wireless and select the network you want to connect to.

 - Connect your Android phone or tablet to the same Wi-Fi network.

-- When both the devices are connected, enable Smart View (Samsung), Cast (Xiaomi, Vivo, OnePlus), Screencast (Realme, Oppo), MirrorShare (Huawei, Honor) on your smartphone or tablet.
+- When both devices are connected, enable Smart View (Samsung), Cast (Xiaomi, Vivo, OnePlus), Screencast (Realme, Oppo), and MirrorShare (Huawei, Honor) on your smartphone or tablet.
 I have already mentioned the steps to access the screen mirroring feature on all Android devices above.
 Since I got a Samsung Galaxy Note 20 Plus and Redmi K30 Pro, the steps and screenshots are from these phones only.